wat is user generated content

 2. Commission powerful case studies

-Another proven way to generate UGC for your clients is to commission case studies.
+Another proven way to generate UGC for your business is to commission case studies.

 • Engage with them regularly